A circuit designer built for people who actually think about racing.

 How does the circuit drawing work?

-When you place waypoints, the track between them is drawn as a smooth curve rather than straight lines.
+When you place waypoints, the track between them is drawn as a smooth Catmull-Rom curve rather than straight lines.
 The application respects the direction of approach into each waypoint, so the resulting circuit flows naturally without sharp kinks at each point.
+If you want a particular section to be perfectly straight — a pit straight or a Mulsanne-style runway — straight line mode is available from the Tools menu.

 Every waypoint can be dragged in real time after placement.
 The track shape and all statistics update immediately as you drag.
 You can also double-click any waypoint to remove it, or undo up to 30 steps using Z or Ctrl+Z.